 📍Location: 38 Rue Cambon, 75001 Paris

-For a magical, musical evening, we highly recommend attending a candlelight concert.
+For a magical evening, we highly recommend attending a Candlelight concert.
 How does it work?
 Attend a classical music concert surrounded by over a hundred candles.
-Discover iconic pieces, classical staples and more contemporary songs, and enjoy every moment.
+Discover iconic pieces from the classical repertoire such as Vivaldi and Mozart, as well as songs by much more contemporary artists such as Bad Bunny, Adèle, Coldplay, Queen, JJ Goldman… The choice is yours.

 Okay, so we’re not in Paris, but it’s impossible not to go!
 Versailles is France’s most extravagant royal palace.
 It ‘s been 400 years since the château first fascinated and amazed visitors.
 Home to the Sun King, this grandiose place steeped in history has seen some of the greatest names in the world pass through its doors.
 Come and admire the Hall of Mirrors, the Grandes Eaux show, the Trianon estate and the meticulously tended gardens.